agrrajag/knowledge/Virtualization/Nutanix.md

 * Select OK
 * Wait for the process to complete
 * Check vCenter for updates as well
-* When complete, if the machine is not already powered up, [power up the machine](../vmware/spinning-up-down-virtual-machines.md#to-spin-up)
+* When complete, if the machine is not already powered up, spin up the machine.

 ## File-Level Recovery